Phases of the COVID-19 epidemic and tiers of prevention measures

 Regional and local authorities (hospital districts and municipalities or joint municipal authorities) decide on introducing or lifting measures according to the epidemiological situation.
 In addition, the regional state administrative agencies may make certain decisions.

-Tiers of prevention measures
+Tiers of COVID-19 prevention measures to be discontinued in May 2021

 Tier 1 The current level of restrictions will remain as a minimum level until the spread of new virus strains and the measures taken to prevent it have been assessed.
 All community transmission phase measures have been implemented in areas where the epidemic is in the community transmission phase.